 We recognise that the system of personality disorder diagnosis can be considered controversial.
 It is completely your choice which term, if any, you want to use, knowing that your doctor or care team may use another.

 The terms used on Counselling Directory are those that are generally used in the UK, currently.
 We refer to these terms throughout, with the hope of reaching and supporting as many people as possible.

 What is schizoid personality disorder?

 Thought to affect more men than women, schizoid personality disorder tends to surface during early adulthood and gradually develops into a long-standing pattern of emotional and social detachment.
-Due to their difficulty in expressing emotions, sufferers tend to be introverted and come across cold, dull and distant.
+Due to their difficulty in expressing emotions, people with SPD tend to be introverted and may come across as cold, dull and distant.
 They will typically fear any kind of intimacy and thus relationships and sexual experiences are severely limited, and may even cease altogether.

 Although sufferers may be more open to family members, they rarely maintain close bonds.
 They are largely uninterested in social interaction and popularity, and consider it safer and far more comfortable to be solitary and follow rigid, familiar routines.
 They are creatures of predictable habit and like to daydream, even though they are very much in touch with reality.

 Schizoid personality disorder is considered to be part of the schizophrenic spectrum of disorders.
 This refers to a group of Class A personality disorders that have similar symptoms of behaviour - particularly the lack of emotional expression and the inability to form social connections.
 These include schizophrenia and schizotypal personality disorder.